caseyanderson/howtoSC3/session02/01-FFT.md

 ### FFT

-The Fast Fourier Transform (often abbreviated as FFT) is an important technique in computer music.
-It provides an efficient way to transform between teh time domain (amplitude-time waveforms) and the frequency domain (spectrum, or the phase and energy of component frequencies).
+The Fast Fourier Transform (often abbreviated as FFT) provides an efficient way to transform between teh time domain (amplitude-time waveforms) and the frequency domain (spectrum, or the phase and energy of component frequencies).

 ### FFT in SC